A Space-Time Transformer for Precipitation Nowcasting: Background

 \subsection{Weather4Cast competition}

-Beginning in 2021, the annual Weather4Cast competition (W4CC) evaluates machine learning (ML) techniques for weather forecasting within spatial and temporal transfer learning regimes \cite{pmlr-v220-gruca23a, gruca2024multitask}.
-Each year, participants are tasked with developing approaches to predict unseen (OPERA) high-resolution radar precipitation fields (or targets derived from these data) using 11-band HRIT geostationary satellite data and static topographic maps as context.
-Competition data cover 10, non-overlapping regions (spatial areas of 1512\( \times \)1512 km) across Europe, northern Africa, and the middle-east for which HRIT data are completely available, while OPERA data are sparse.
+Beginning in 2021, the annual Weather4Cast competition (W4CC) evaluates machine learning (ML) techniques for weather forecasting or precipitation nowcasting, with a particular focus on out of domain generalization \cite{pmlr-v220-gruca23a, gruca2024multitask}.
+Each year, participants are tasked with developing approaches to predict (OPERA) high-resolution radar precipitation fields (or targets derived from these data) using 11-band HRIT geostationary satellite data and static topographic maps as context.
+Competition data cover 10 non-overlapping regions (spatial areas of 1512\( \times \)1512 km) across Europe, northern Africa, and the Middle East for which HRIT data are completely available, while OPERA data are sparse.